The Day the Earth Stood Still (2008 film): Box office

 The Day the Earth Stood Still opened in North America on December 12, 2008.
-During that opening weekend, and despite poor response from critics, it reached the #1 spot, grossing $30,480,153 from 3,560 theaters with an $8,562 average per theater.
+During that opening weekend, and despite mostly negative response from critics, it reached the #1 spot, grossing $30,480,153 from 3,560 theaters with an $8,562 average per theater.
 Out of its opening weekend income, 12% was from IMAX; it was "the highest IMAX share yet for a two-dimensional title".
 In 2008, it was the 27th-highest-grossing film during its opening weekend but 40th for the entire year.
 It stayed in the top 10 for its first four weeks in theaters, and ended up grossing $79,366,978 domestically and $153,726,881 in foreign markets, a total of $233,093,859.

 Critical response

 Keanu Reeves and Scott Derrickson promoting the film in Mexico.
 December 12, 2008.

-Based on 195 reviews collected by Rotten Tomatoes, only 21% of them were positive, with an average rating of 4.2/10.
+Based on 194 reviews collected by Rotten Tomatoes, only 21% of them were positive, with an average rating of 4.4/10.
 The website's critics consensus reads: "Heavy on special effects, but without a coherent story at its base, The Day the Earth Stood Still is subpar re-imagining of the 1951 science-fiction classic".
 On Metacritic, the film has a score of 40 out of 100 based on reviews from 34 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.

-Bruce Paterson of the Australian Film Critics Association gave the film 3 out of 5 stars, writing that the generally poor reception for the film was "a sad fate for a surprisingly sincere tribute to Robert Wise's 1951 classic."
+Bruce Paterson of the Australian Film Critics Association gave the film 3 out of 5 stars, writing that the generally poor reception for the film was "a sad fate for a surprisingly sincere tribute to Robert Wise's 1951 classic".
 Kenneth Turan of the Los Angeles Times "congratulated" Keanu Reeves's performance and wrote in his review, "This contemporary remake of the science-fiction classic knew what it was doing when it cast Keanu Reeves, the movies' greatest stone face since Buster Keaton."

-A. O. Scott of the New York Times was not impressed with Reeves' performance, commenting, "Even Klaatu looks bored and distracted, much as he did back when we knew him as Neo."
+A. O. Scott of The New York Times was not impressed with Reeves's performance, commenting, "Even Klaatu looks bored and distracted, much as he did back when we knew him as Neo."
 William Arnold of the Seattle Post-Intelligencer gave the film a B minus and wrote, "It's a decent enough stab at being what the old movie was to its time, following the same basic plot, full of respectful references to its model, updated with a gallery of fairly imaginative special effects."
 Roger Ebert of the Chicago Sun-Times gave the film two stars and noted that the film had "taken its title so seriously that the plot stands still along with it", but also stated that it was "an expensive, good-looking film that is well-made by Scott Derrickson".